-A way of managing change
+- A structured way to manage change

-An effective way of focusing human energy toward specific desired outcomes
+- An effective way of focusing human energy toward specific desired outcomes

 Employee Owned Change™ succeeds when leaders:

-Identify goals, which through joint processes, will convert to specific group goals.
+- Identify goals, which through joint processes, will convert to specific group goals

-Build active feedback loops so managers monitor and share in their organization’s progress toward the achievement of mutually agreed upon goals.
+EOC builds active feedback loops so managers monitor and share in their organization’s progress toward the achievement of mutually agreed upon goals.

 You have been a teacher, facilitator, team-builder, coach, and friend.
 Your insights into people and tasks are rare gifts that help people understand and cope with issues.